testcontainers/testcontainers-go/docs/quickstart/gotest.md

 container to a random one available on your host.

 In the previous example, we expose `6379` for `tcp` traffic to the outside.
-This allows Redis to be reachable from your code that runs outside the container but it also makes parallelization possible because if you add `t.Parallel` to your tests, and each of them starts a Redis container each of them will be exposed on a different random port.
+This allows Redis to be reachable from your code that runs outside the container, but it also makes parallelization possible because if you add `t.Parallel` to your tests, and each of them starts a Redis container each of them will be exposed on a different random port.